"Mars crew" played Counter-Strike to cool tempers

 The six crew members, all of whom lost weight, looked weary but relieved on Tuesday when speaking to reporters for the first time.
 They had spent three days in quarantine since the end of their mission on November 4.

-The $15 million (9 million pounds) Mars500 experiment aimed to answer one of the big unknowns of deep-space travel: can people stay healthy and sane while spending 520 days rocketing to the Red Planet and back in a small spaceship?
+The $15 million Mars500 experiment aimed to answer one of the big unknowns of deep-space travel: can people stay healthy and sane while spending 520 days rocketing to the Red Planet and back in a small spaceship?

 The study volunteers were never weightless, but scientists tried to make their isolation mimic the mental and physical strain of a real flight to Mars as closely as possible.